 Pathway students are not eligible to participate in NCAA athletic competition.

 Tuition and fees will be paid to each institution by the student and must be made by each institution’s deadline.
 Pathway students qualify for in-district tuition at ACC.There are no additional fees for the Pathway program.

 Financial aid is available to Pathway students and will be awarded by Texas State University.
 You will not need to apply for financial aid at ACC.
 To be eligible for financial assistance, you must first submit the Free Application for Federal Student Aid (FAFSA).
 Include Texas State’s school code, 003615, on your FAFSA.
 Texas State uses the FAFSA to determine your financial aid eligibility.
-Visit our financial aid answer bank for more information.
+Visit our financial aid FAQ for more information.
 Financial Aid will be used to pay both institutions.

 Find out more information by visiting the NSO webpage or calling 512.245.2364.

 If you wish to use your veterans benefits for tuition at both Texas State and ACC, you must contact the Veterans Affairs VA Office at each institution in order to complete the proper paperwork.
 For GI Bill programs, courses taken at ACC must be confirmed as applicable to your Texas State degree by an Academic Advisor at Texas State.
 Please contact the Texas State University VA Office to discuss completion of a Parent Institution Form.